networkservicemesh/site/content/events/nsmconeu2020.md

 he is one of the founders.
 Lorand has a phD in Computer Science from Universitat Politècnica de Catalunya, BarcelonaTech.
 {{% /speaker %}}
+{{% speaker name="Alberto Rodriguez Natal - Software Engineer, Cisco Systems" linkedin="rodrigueznatal" github="arnatal" img="/img/events/nsmconeu2020/alberto-rodriguez-natal.jpg" %}}
+Alberto Rodriguez-Natal is a Research Engineer in the Enterprise Networking CTO team at Cisco, working on network virtualization, systems architecture, and protocol design.
+Before joining Cisco, he earned a PhD in Software-Defined Networking at BarcelonaTech.
+Alberto has been an active participant at the IETF for many years and in the past he was one of the main maintainers of the OpenOverlayRouter opensource project.
+His current obsession is how Enterprise Networks can better serve Cloud-Native applications.
+{{% /speaker %}}
 {{% /talk %}}
 {{% talk time="03:00pm" title="BREAK" %}}
 {{% /talk %}}